 - Preferred risks: These are applicants with an above-average life expectancy for their age.
 They will generally pay the smallest amount for life insurance. - Standard risks: These are applicants with an average life expectancy for their age.
 They will generally pay a moderate amount for life insurance. - Substandard risks: These are applicants with a below-average life expectancy for their age.
-They will either pay the largest amount for life insurance or will not be issued a policy at all.
+They will pay the largest amount for life insurance.
+(In rare cases, someone who doesn't qualify as a substandard risk will be declined for life insurance.)